SAM-Denton/samde/README.md

 ## Features

 ### Xresources
 All of my suckless builds have been patched to be able handle settings from [Xresources](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
 This allows settings to be changed on the fly without recompiling.
-See the "How my X11/Xresources dotfiles work" section if you want more info.
+Look at the "How my X11 dotfiles work" section if you want more info.

 ### Effortless theming
 All my suckless builds use terminal colorschemes loaded from Xresources.
-Around 20 colorschemes are included in my [dotfiles](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes) however if you want more you can get a bunch of colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).
+You can use my samde\_menu script to change colorschemes in a matter of seconds.

 ### samde\_menu